JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 #### Brief Introduction

 The **Multi-agent Deep Deterministic Policy Gradient(MADDPG)**\dcite{DBLP:journals/corr/LoweWTHAM17} algorithm improves the [Deep Deterministic Policy Gradient(DDPG)](https://spinningup.openai.com/en/latest/algorithms/ddpg.html), which also works well on multi-agent games.
 Based on the DDPG, the critic of each agent in **MADDPG** can get all agents' policies according to the paper\dcite{DBLP:journals/corr/LoweWTHAM17}'s hypothesis, including their personal states and actions, which can help to get a more reasonable score of the actor's policy.
+The following figure(from the paper\dcite{8846699}) illustrates the framework of **MADDPG**.

+\dfig{body;MADDPG.png;The framework of **MADDPG**.}

 #### Implementation